 MOOD DISORDERS: FACT OR FICTION

 Mood depends on food, and most mood disorders are food disorders.
 So most mania and depression reflect the cravings and ravings of addictions to sweets, alcohol, tobacco, and drugs.
 To correct a mood, just change the food.*

 *The most common addictions are a slippery slope of sweets, alcohol, tobacco, and drugs.
 The best way to quit alcohol, tobacco, and drugs is to quit sweets.
 The sweet treats of childhood are the bedrock of deadly, adult addictions.

 MORBIDITY & MORTALITY

-Doctors measure failures as morbidity (sickness) and mortality (death).
+Doctors measure morbidity (sickness) and mortality (death).
 But doctors don’t measure or correlate morbidity and mortality with exposure to common addictions, such as sugar, honey, chocolate, vanilla, caffeine, and cola.
 Why are these addictions under the radar?
 Is it because they are essential to our economy?
 Are we compromising public health for the sake of private wealth?

 Our relationship with Earth is paradoxical.
 We struggle with the forces of nature and seek to dominate Earth, but we need Earth's air, water, food, and shelter to stay alive.
 We travel and explore Earth, but we need Earth's energy to overcome gravity.
 We claim to own land on Earth, but when we die, the land reclaims our bodies.
 In the midst of our struggles with the forces of nature, we forget that life is a magical, mysterious gift that Earth creates, controls, cancels, and recycles.
 Life and death have no meaning apart from Earth.